idris-lang/Idris2/INSTALL.md

 ### 3: Installing with an existing Idris 2

-If you have an earlier version of Idris 2 installed
+If you have an earlier version of Idris 2 (minimum version 0.2.2) installed:

 - `make all`
 - `make install`